ikoshura/splitz_stable/README.md

 ```

 ---

-Thanks for the clarification!
-Here's the corrected and clean version of your license section, reflecting that there's only **one icon** and using the exact Flaticon license wording:

----
 ## 📄 License
 This project is licensed under the **MIT License**.
 See the [`LICENSE`](LICENSE) file for full details.